Jonah Heim Player Props: Rangers vs. Red Sox

 Jonah Heim At The Plate

-- He ranks 26th in batting average, 58th in on base percentage, and 35th in slugging among the qualified batters in MLB.
+- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 67th and he is 39th in slugging.

-- Heim has picked up a hit in 73.0% of his 74 games this season, with more than one hit in 29.7% of them.
+- Heim has picked up a hit in 72.0% of his 75 games this season, with at least two hits in 29.3% of them.

-- Heim has driven home a run in 32 games this year (43.2%), including more than one RBI in 17.6% of his games and producing three or more of his team's runs on eight occasions..
+- Heim has had at least one RBI in 42.7% of his games this year (32 of 75), with more than one RBI 13 times (17.3%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- He has scored a run in 32 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.